 My teaching emphasized technique as both form and personal inquiry—exploring the elements within movement that must be understood individually to achieve both efficiency and expressivity.
 Studio classes combined rigorous improvisational frameworks with demanding phrases that extended from improvisation, challenging students to integrate precision and creativity.
 In the lecture, I designed five learning modules—dance as ritual, social practice, entertainment, therapy, and art—inviting students to analyze dance across cultural and historical contexts while deepening their appreciation for its role in society.

-• A curated hybrid course that used feminist theory as a springboard for choreography and composition taught at the University of Utah.
+• A curated hybrid course that used feminist theory as a springboard for choreography and composition.
 Students engaged in seminars to theorize the body and studio workshops to physicalize socially conscious art, connecting scholarship with personal creative practice.
 Open to all levels of dance training and feminist studies.

 This course was awarded an $18,000 University Teaching Assistantship Fellowship at the University of Utah, one of a select few chosen through a competitive campus-wide process.
 The MFA Dance program continues to use it as an exemplar.
 Readings included Feminist Theory Reader: Local and Global Perspectives by Carole Ruth McCann and Seung-Kyung Kim, and Living a Feminist Life by Sara Ahmed.